erikpopp/uwrf-team-rocket-flight-recorder/README.md

 cp dietpi-config-files/dnsmasq.conf /etc/dnsmasq.conf
 ```

 14. (optional) To reduce the risk of data loss, edit /etc/fstab to add the boot option "sync" to the root partition.
-I've included a sample fstab in dietpi-config-files/, but yours will probably have different partition UUIDs.
+I've included a sample fstab in dietpi-config-files/, but yours will have different partition UUIDs.

 15. Set the Raspberry Pi to serve DHCP addresses on its ethernet port or run as a Wi-Fi hotspot (tutorial)